 We played in the playground, looked at the day camp’s archery…course? range?, and clamoured around the wooded hide-and-seek playground.

 You could absolutely fill the day here.
 Obstacle course, pool, hiking, playground, picnic lunch, another swim.
-And all for free.
+And all for free (except for the pool).

 Things to note:

 -You can download the 2019 TRAIL MAP and info HERE.

 -Definitely read the free-swim hours and pool info BEFORE going if you want to swim.